 For many travelers, the best way to get over jet lag is to take steps to prevent it.

-You may achieve this by gradually shifting your circadian rhythm in the days leading up to the flight.
+You can begin avoiding jet lag by gradually shifting your circadian rhythm in the one to two days leading up to the flight.
 Then, you’ll be more adjusted to the time zone at your destination when you arrive.

 A revamped sleep schedule along with strategically timed light exposure and melatonin supplements can help adjust your circadian rhythm.
 These changes require careful coordination and may pose logistical challenges for many travelers.
 However, for people who prioritize optimal physical and mental performance after travel, such as athletes and business executives, the effort may be worth it.